2025.01.06

 “It can’t be said to be completely right, nor can it be said to be completely wrong.”

-Although I wrote it myself, it turned out to be a rather ambiguous result, neither a big hit nor a complete miss.
+Although I wrote it myself, it turned out to be a rather ambiguous result that is neither a big hit nor a complete miss.

-In 2024, there were three songs that became explosive hits in KPOP.
+In 2024, there were three explosively hit songs in KPOP.

 ILLIT’s “Magnetic”